Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 Note that this latter property is different than the time-inhomogeneity of a Markov chain for which the transition matrix has a supplementary dependency on the present time $j$ and the path probability Eq.~\eqref{eq:PDefMarkov} reads

 This time inhomogeneity is not a problem for the last step of the derivation in Eq.~(\ref{eq:Der}), which remains valid.}.
-This observation plays an important role in stochastic thermodynamics, as we discuss in further detail in Sec.~\ref{sec:6p2}.
+This observation plays an important role in stochastic thermodynamics, as we discuss in detail in Sec.~\ref{sec:6p2}.

 \item {\bf Random walker on $\mathbb{Z}$}: Let $X_n$ denote the position of a biased random walker on $\mathbb{Z}$ with $X_0 = 0$.
-This model was introduced in Sec.~\ref{sec:warmup}, see Fig.~\ref{fig:BRW} for an illustration.
-The random walker makes one step in the positive direction with a probability $q$ and in the negative direction with a probability $1-q$.
+The random walker makes one step in the positive direction with a probability $q$ and one step in the negative direction with a probability $1-q$.
+This model was introduced in Sec.~\ref{sec:warmup}, and see Fig.~\ref{fig:BRW} for an illustration.